govex/open-data-getting-started/governance-committee.md

 * Community members, such as open data advocates, nonprofit advocates or service providers, or businesses that rely on open data.
 * As needed presenters or other guests

-> Community members can be key in providing an external perspective; checking the priorities of the governmental members; and communicating the committee's work back to the public at large.
-Community members must be empowered to speak candidly
+> Community members can be key in providing an external perspective; checking the priorities of the governmental committee members; and communicating the committee's work back to the public at large.
+Community members must be empowered to speak candidly and confidently, and know that their input as valued with equal weight.

 ## Meetings